 Publish the app

-- Click over to the Status & Review area (under Settings area).
+- Go to the Status & Review area (under the Settings area).

 - Set the first option of the Status tab Do you want to make this app and all its live features available to the general public? to YES.